-The adoption of the foregoing amended PFRS did not have any material effect on the separate financial statements of the Company.
+The adoption of the foregoing amended PFRS Accounting Standards did not have any material effect on the separate financial statements of the Company.
 Additional disclosures were included in the separate financial statements, as applicable.

-Amended PFRS Issued But Not Yet Effective
+Amendments to PFRS Accounting Standards in Issue But Not Yet Effective

-Relevant amended PFRS, which are not yet effective as at December 31, 2023 and have not been applied in preparing the separate financial statements, are summarized below.
+Relevant new and amended PFRS Accounting Standards, which are not yet effective as at December 31, 2024 and have not been applied in preparing the separate financial statements, are summarized below.